aztec-pioneers/wormhole-demo/packages/relayer/README.md

 - Only a single `bytes` argument (the VAA payload) is required.
 - No ETH value needs to be sent and a static gas limit of `3,000,000` is sufficient.

 This is intended as scaffolding.
-Expect to copy and adapt the submitter for your own contract, wiring in your contract’s ABI and method signature.
+Expect to copy and adapt the submitter for your own contract, wiring in your contract's ABI and method signature.

 #### Builder Checklist

 - [ ] Duplicate `internal/clients/evm.go` / `internal/submitter/evm.go` (or fork the relayer)
 - [ ] Adjust argument packing to match your contract inputs (e.g., multiple parameters, structs, non-`bytes` types).
 - [ ] Update gas limit/value strategy if needed.